WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

-On Disbandment | Triggers when the current group is disbanded. | ⛔ On Redirect | Triggers when the current player has redirected an ability. | @Visitor On Betrayal | Triggers when a player changes role while being part of the current group | ⛔ On Poll Closed | Triggers when a poll created by the current player/group/poll through poll creation is closed. | @Winner, @Voters, @OtherVoters
+On Disbandment | Triggers when the current group is disbanded. | ⛔ On Redirect | Triggers when the current player has redirected an ability. | @Visitor On Betrayal | Triggers when a player changes role while being part of the current group | ⛔ On Poll Closed | Triggers when a poll created by the current player/group/poll through poll creation is closed and a winner exists. | @Winner, @Voters, @OtherVoters, @Executor
+On Poll Skipped | Triggers when a poll created by the current player/group/poll through poll creation is closed and no winner exists. | @Voters, @OtherVoters, @Executor
 On Poll Win | Triggers when the current player wins a poll. | @Voters, @OtherVoters On Poll {Poll} Win | Triggers when the current player wins a specific poll. | @Voters, @OtherVoters On Role Change | Triggers when the current player changes role. | @RoleChanger